 » View Donner Ski Ranch Lodging Options

 Brian Head Resort in Southern Utah is your best bet for light, fluffy snow, and affordable lift prices in Utah.
 You won’t get the same views as you would in Northern Utah.
 Instead, you’ll be surrounded by red rock.
 But at Brian Head, the earlier you buy, the more you save.
 Tickets start as low as $19, but these tickets go quick, and you’ll need to purchase them well ahead of your trip.
-If you don’t grab $19 lift tickets, then you’ll likely find weekday tickets between $30 to $50.
+If you don’t grab $19 lift tickets, then you’ll likely find weekday tickets between $40 to $60.
 Weekend lift tickets remain under $100.
 Bonus: Kids 12 & under always ski for free.

 If you’re looking for an affordable Utah ski area closer to Salt Lake City, then check out Beaver Mountain, which is two hours from Salt Lake City.
-Located near the Idaho border, Beaver Mountain‘s online adult tickets are just $70 for a full day and $55 for a half day.
+Located near the Idaho border, Beaver Mountain has online adult tickets that are just $70 for a full day and $50 for a half day.
 Beaver Mountain is a more humble mountain than Utah’s most popular ski resorts, but it still enjoys generous snowfall (400-plus inches on average) and boasts more than 800 acres of skiable terrain and 1,700 feet of vertical.
 West of Beaver Mountain, located an hour and 45 minutes from Salt Lake City, is Utah’s newest ski area, Cherry Peak.
 A full day adult ticket is just $55.
 Both of these Utah ski areas also have night skiing.

 » View Beaver Mountain Lodging Options

 Wyoming is generally not known for being affordable for skiing but Snowy Range Ski Area is an exception.
-You won’t find the famous pitches of Jackson Hole but you will be able to snag a weekend lift ticket for $65 online.
+You won’t find the famous pitches of Jackson Hole but you will be able to snag a weekend lift ticket for $64 online.
 Located in the Medicine Bow-Routt National Forest, it offers 27 trails and 990 feet of vertical drop.

 » View Snowy Range Ski Area Lodging Options